ryanheise/audio_service/README.md

 ## Help/Contribute

-* If you know how to implement any of these features in iOS, pull requests are welcome!
-As a guideline, prefer to keep the same dart API for both Android and iOS where possible.
-In cases where there are unavoidable differences between Android and iOS, name the feature with an `android` or `ios` prefix.
+* If you would like to contribute to the iOS side, please see https://github.com/ryanheise/audio_service/issues/10 for a description of the work to be done, and read or contribute to the ongoing discussion on how we could make this work.

-* If you find another flutter plugin (audio or otherwise) that crashes when running in the background environment, another way you can help is to file a bug report with that project, letting them know of the simple fix to make it work (see below).
+* If you find another Flutter plugin (audio or otherwise) that crashes when running in the background environment, another way you can help is to file a bug report with that project, letting them know of the simple fix to make it work (see below).

 ### Sample bug report